 Winnipeg is also home to numerous galleries that are guaranteed to provide a feast for the eyes.

 For starters, there is the Winnipeg Art Gallery (WAG), which is both Canada’s oldest civic gallery and the home of the world’s largest collection of contemporary Inuit art — featuring over 13,000 objects, including some 7,500 sculptures all catalogued to represent each town and region of the Arctic.
 To ensure that most of this collection can be put on permanent display, the WAG is in the midst of creating the Inuit Art Centre which is planned to be a four-storey, $65-million space whose architecture and exhibit space will be indicative of Canada’s North.
+It is set to open in late 2020.
 The WAG also has countless exceptional works from Canada’s Group of Seven, excellent paintings from the late Gothic and early Renaissance periods, along with works of photography and more.

 Other notable galleries in the city include the Plug In Institute of Contemporary Art — where you’ll be confronted by thought-provoking works in a variety of mediums, numerous galleries in the Exchange District like Mayberry Fine Art and Gurevich Fine Art, while Assiniboine Park is home to the Leo Mol Sculpture Garden and WAG@ThePark, both of which have outstanding works by two the city’s most celebrated artists, Leo Mol and Ivan Eyre, whose works (particularly in the medium of sculpture) you can find all over the downtown core.